amytakeuchi/Mobile-Game-Player-and-Ad-Monetization-Analytics/README.md

 > **H2:** Advertising monetization efficiency varies meaningfully by **ad format, placement, network, platform, country, and player lifecycle stage**.

 > **H3:** High impression volume does not necessarily translate into high revenue efficiency; some lower-volume inventory may generate disproportionately higher **eCPM and revenue/user**.

+**Result**

+- **H1** — The results partially support H1, but ad exposure is not the only constraint.
+About 82.7% of active players (51,095 / 61,800) are exposed to ads, leaving ~17% of active players unexposed; with 18.6M impressions and a $4.05 eCPM, the larger optimization opportunity may be improving monetization yield and exposure among the remaining active users.
+   - **Business implication / recommendation:** Expand ad penetration among the ~17% of active players without ad exposure while optimizing network/placement mix toward higher-eCPM inventory, with retention as a guardrail.
+- **H2:** — The results support H2: advertising monetization efficiency varies substantially by network/placement and across the player lifecycle. eCPM ranges from roughly $1 to $28 across network-placement combinations, while lifecycle eCPM is highest immediately after install and generally declines as players mature.
+  -  **Business implication / recommendation:**  Shift impression volume toward higher-yield network/placement combinations and optimize ad frequency by player lifecycle, using eCPM and retention as joint objectives rather than maximizing impressions alone.
+- **H3** - The results strongly support H3: impression volume does not necessarily translate into revenue efficiency.
+Several lower-volume placements generate dramatically higher eCPM and revenue/user than high-volume inventory—for example, ironSource/LevelPlay generates $28.17 eCPM on just 10.9K impressions, while AppLovin generates $1.88 eCPM across 3.33M impressions.
+  -  **Business implication / recommendation:** Prioritize scaling lower-volume, high-eCPM placements where additional inventory can be added without materially reducing yield, while optimizing or reducing exposure from high-volume, low-eCPM placements.

 **Metrics**

 ### Primary